 Researchers and originators of the term consistently emphasize two points at once:

-On the other hand, a vast amount of content circulating on social media — and even reaching mainstream news outlets — is exaggerated, partially false, or entirely fabricated.
+- A large amount of content circulating on social media — and at times reaching mainstream news outlets — is exaggerated, partially false, or entirely fabricated.

-The existence of real suffering in Gaza does not contradict the fact that Hamas operates a massive, systematic, and deceptive propaganda apparatus.
+According to proponents of the term, the existence of real suffering in Gaza does not contradict the claim that Hamas operates a large-scale and deceptive propaganda apparatus.

-This stands in contrast to critics of the term, who argue that Pallywood does not exist while Hamas propaganda does — a position researchers find logically inconsistent.
+This stands in contrast to critics of the term, who argue that while Hamas propaganda exists, “Pallywood” itself does not — a distinction that researchers of the phenomenon consider logically inconsistent.

-Pallywood encompasses a wide range of manipulative practices, including (but not limited to):
+“Pallywood” is used to describe a wide range of alleged manipulative practices, including (but not limited to):

 - Presenting disasters from other countries as if they occurred in Gaza